A Passion for Christian Education: Hearts and Minds

 We believe in helping students become lights to the world.
 “You are the light of the world.
 A city set on a hill cannot be hidden; nor does anyone light a lamp and put it under a basket, but on the lampstand, and it gives light to all who are in the house.
 Let your light shine before men in such a way that they may see your good works, and glorify your Father who is in heaven.”
 (Matthew 5:14-16 NASB).

-About 2000 students now attend the online Enlightium Academy from all over the world.
+About 3,000 students now attend Enlightium Academy from all over the world.
 Our goal is to continue to provide the best possible support to our students and families.
 Our core values lie in the Bible and strong family foundations.

 My passion for Christian education is more alive than ever.
 I believe in education for hearts and minds.
-I believe that every child can learn and achieve the highest of his or her potential.
+I believe that every child can learn and achieve the highest of their potential.
 I believe that parents should invest in their children’s minds more than in any earthly things.

 The extended family (November 2016): Aleksandr & Elena with adult children and their spouses

 Serving the Lord as we live our lives on earth (October 2020).